iobroker-community-adapters/ioBroker.hikvision-alarmserver/README.md

 Most devices signal an alarm is *active* by constantly sending alert messages.
 These devices never send an *inactive* message.
 Therefore the adapter assumes an alarm is cleared when no message is received after a given period of time.
 Specify that period here (default 5000ms).

+#### Channel tree

+Some cameras (eg. with multiple sensors) report on multiple channels (not to be confused with ioBroker channels).
+In order to differentiate events between each of the camera's channels check the appropriate option.

+For specific event types (eg. field detection, line crossing, etc), some cameras are able to identify motion detection targets (eg. human, vehicle, etc).
+To create a state for each of these targets under each applicable event type, check the appropriate option.

+#### sendTo

+Some event types received have a simple boolean on/off (duration, VMD, etc).
+For these simple events, setting the appropriate state in ioBroker's object tree is sufficient.

+However, some events received include binary data such as images which would be impractical to constantly store in the ioBroker object tree.
+A more graceful mechanism to handle such events it to use ioBroker's inbuilt messaging system which allows message objects to be communicated between adapters.

+Configuration in this section can cause event data (configurable in the `Send to message` field) to be sent to the appropriate adapter.

+A simple example would be if the Telegram adapter has been installed, one could set the following parameters:

+* Send to instance name: `telegram.0`
+* Send to command: Leave blank
+* Send to message: `{ text: imageBuffer, type: 'photo' }`

+With this, each image received is sent on to the telegram adapter for direct distrubtion to users.

+Using a modified configuration, images could be sent to email for example, or to a custom script (using Javascript adapter) for further processing.

+#### Saving event data

+If checked event XML and/or image data is store on the local filesystem under `iobroker-data/hikvision-alarmserver.<instance>`.

+*Warning!* these files are not currently purged or archived so use with caution or implement an external strategy for this.

 ### On Camera

 Visit the configuration page of your camera(s) and define ioBroker IP/host and port settings: